 SBC mode allows part of the functionality to be handled by the SBC.
 This offers a number of benefits:

-Duet 3 mainboards are supplied with an SD card pre-loaded with the Raspberry Pi OS + DSF, suitable for use with Raspberry Pi 3 or 4.
-This guide assumes you are using a Raspberry Pi and the SD card image specifically set up for Duet 3.
+This guide assumes you are using a Raspberry Pi and the SD card image specifically set up for Duet 3 in SBC mode.
 In the future other SBCs may be officially supported.

 If you want to install DSF on an existing Raspberry Pi OS installation, or on a custom Debian board/installation, please see this page: Duet Software Framework (DSF) on other boards